-Lake Chabot.
 EBRPD plans, manages, and operates the Lake Chabot Recreation Area under a long-term agreement with the District.
-Use of the reservoir and the recreational development surrounding it are managed in accordance with the terms and conditions of the Park and Recreation Lease (2550-year term initiated in 20165)initiated in 1964) and according to the Provisions and Conditions of the District's Revised Domestic Water Supply Permit.
-The strategic importance of Lake Chabot in the District's water supply system was reviewed in 1994.
-As a result, interest in the potential role of Lake Chabot as an emergency water supply during a major earth-quake has been renewed.
-Lake Chabot provides emergency standby supply and is alos used extensively for recreation.
+Use of the reservoir and the recreational development surrounding it are managed in accordance with the terms and conditions of the Park and Recreation Lease (25-year term initiated in 2016) and according to the Provisions and Conditions of the District's Revised Domestic Water Supply Permit.
+Lake Chabot provides emergency standby supply and is also used extensively for recreation.